smartcorelib/smartcorelib.org/user_guide/unsupervised.md

 Clustering can be a helpful tool in your toolbox to learn more about the problem domain or for knowledge discovery.

-There are many types of clustering algorithms but at this moment *SmartCore* supports only [K-means](https://en.wikipedia.org/wiki/K-means_clustering).
+There are many types of clustering algorithms but at this moment *SmartCore* supports only [K-means](https://en.wikipedia.org/wiki/K-means_clustering) and [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN).

 To fit K-means to your data use `fit` method from the [`KMeans`]({{site.api_base_url}}/cluster/kmeans/index.html) struct.
 Method `fit` takes a _NxM_ matrix with your data where _N_ is the number of samples and _M_ is the number of features.
 Another parameter of this function, _K_, is the number of clusters.
 If you don't know how many clusters are there in your data use [Elbow Method](https://en.wikipedia.org/wiki/Elbow_method_(clustering)) to estimate it.